bxdoan/bxdoan/README.md

 <div align="center">

-> Ask and it will be given to you; search, and you will find; knock and the door will be opened for you.
+> It doesn’t do any good to pretend you can’t see what’s going on.

-> — Jesus —
+> — Yuuya Mochizuki —

 </div>